• Skip to primary navigation

 3. Ensure to lightly press each new layer to maintain adherence to the preceding layer.

-4. Make-ahead option: Prepare sponge cake in the evening, wrap it with cling film, and store it at room temperature.
+4. Make-ahead option: Prepare the sponge cake in the evening, wrap it with cling film, and store it at room temperature.
 The next day, whip the cream and assemble the cake.

 Nutrition